 Warren elaborated to Rose more about his inclusive vision for world peace.
 He told Rose that Jesus sent out his disciples to go find the man of peace in every village.
 He said Jesus sent them out to find people who would work with them on solving poverty, sickness and the other problems of the world.
 (He said that they did not have to agree with the disciples message or beliefs.)
 In the same vein, Warren said that we don’t have to have the same religion or moral beliefs to work with people on poverty, disease, etc. As an example, he told Rose he just met with the President of the gay-activist group ACT UP, and asked him, “Eric [Sawyer], how can I help you get your message out?”
 Sawyer answered, “Use your moral authority.”
-Warren then said to Rose, “I’m working with these guys … I’m looking for a coalition of civility, which means let’s get back to the original meaning of tolerance.”2 (watch interview between Charlie Rose and Rick Warren- this interview was still online when we posted this article in March 2012.
+Warren then said to Rose, “I’m working with these guys … I’m looking for a coalition of civility, which means let’s get back to the original meaning of tolerance.”2 ( interview between Charlie Rose and Rick Warren on file- this interview was still online when we posted this article in March 2012.
 By January 2013, it was gone.)

 Lighthouse Trails has been studying Rick Warren’s teachings and comparing them with Scripture for 10 years.
 He has consistently taken Scripture out of context.
 His “man of peace” view is one example of his serious distortions of what Scripture actually says.
 Jesus told his disciples to go out and call people to repentance whereas Warren is suggesting that we are to ignore our differences (including moral differences) and work together for peace.
 Peace was not a goal that Jesus gave the disciples but rather was a blessing the disciples could give to a house that received their message: